Public Campaign Calls for Students and Media to Speak Up to ‘Protect Homeworkers’31 October 2018

 For most of the students, it was their first time to hear the term ‘homeworker’, and they were able to see speak with them directly and see for themselves their poor working conditions.

 “Why are these female homeworkers so “hidden”?
 Have they been socialized on gender equality to make them aware of their rights as women and workers?,” asked Ika Raudini, a student from Malang.
-The students were invited to share their ideas through an essay competition, which attracted attention from students from a number of cities namely Kediri, Bali, Makassar, and Bandar Lampung.
+The students were invited to share their ideas through an write my essay competition, which attracted attention from students from a number of cities namely Kediri, Bali, Makassar, and Bandar Lampung.

 Warisah, the Chair of Bantul Female Homeworker Federation, said that the public campaign was very effective to gain public attention, which in turn would make female homeworkers like her be more empowered and know that they are not alone.